suzynakayama/simon/README.md

 ### Next Steps

-Implement a two person game, with two simons side by side and each person plays in one of them.
+Implement a two-player game, with two simons side by side and each person plays in one of them.